Five Killed in 16 Hours Near D.C.

 None of the five appeared to have been robbed.
 Police also said race did not appear to be a motive, noting the victims included a black man, a Hispanic man, a Hispanic woman and a white woman.

-Police at first said they were looking for two people in a sport utility vehicle, possibly with a damaged tailgate.
+Police at first said they were looking for two people in a sport utility vehicle.
 Moose later said they were searching for a white cargo van with black lettering, possibly with damage to the lift in the back.

 Police urged residents to stay calm and asked parents not to rush to schools to get their kids.

 But the shootings spread terror across parts of two states and the nation’s capital.
-Schools in Frederick County, Md., and Fairfax County, Va., were locked down, and Washington schools canceled outdoor activities.
+Schools in Frederick County, Md., were locked down, and Washington schools canceled outdoor activities.
 Many shops were nearly deserted.

-``It’s scary,″ said Lillian Ansell, 79, who nonetheless showed up for her appointment at an area salon.
+``It’s scary,″ Lillian Ansell, 79, said after she showed up for her appointment at an area salon.

-The first person killed was a 55-year-old man who was shot in the parking lot of a grocery store Wednesday evening, Demme said.
+The first person killed was James D. Martin, 55, of Silver Spring, who was shot in the parking lot of a grocery store Wednesday evening, police said.